ACEnglish/regioners/README.md

 - regione_rust --circle : 3.413s

-Day1 regioneR test of 100 permutations on above data in Rstudio docker.
+regioneR test of 100 permutations on above data in Rstudio docker.
 - regioneR : 1292.313s

 ## Output

 The output is a json with structure:
+- A_cnt : number of entries in `-A` (note may be swapped from original paramter)
+- B_cnt : number of entries in `-A` (note may be swapped from original paramter)
-- alt : (l)ess or (g)reater alternate hypothesis used
+- alt : alternate hypothesis used for p-value - 'l'ess or 'g'reater
+- any : value of `--any` parameter
+- circle : value -f `--circle` parameter
+- merged : value of `merge-overlaps` parameter
 - n : number of permutations performed
 - obs : observed number of intersections
+- per_chrom : value of `--per-chrom` parameter
 - perm_mu : permutations' mean
 - perm_sd : permutations' standard deviation
-- perms : permutations' number of intersections
+- perms : list of permutations' number of intersections
 - pval : permutation test's p-value
+- swapped : were `-A` and `-B` swapped
 - zscore : permutation test's zscore

 ## Plotting